 This tutorial will show the best way to learn SQL Server and explain everything about the language.
-This includes an SQL Server tutorial for beginners on creating, altering, and deleting databases and tables.
-DML, DDL statements, Built-in functions etc.
+This includes an SQL tutorial for beginners on creating, altering, and deleting databases and tables.
+DML, DDL statements, Built-in functions, etc.

-It is to communicate or query against relational databases.
+SQL is to communicate or query against relational databases.
 According to ANSI, it is the standard language for Relational database management systems.
-The definition goes like this, it is a Structured Query Language that lets you select, access, control, and manipulate the data present in a database.
-Select is the most common statement that we used in queries.
+The definition goes like this: SQL is a Structured Query Language that lets you select, access, control, and manipulate the data in a database.
+Select is the most common statement that we use in queries.

 Best Way to Learn SQL Server tutorial Course

-Next, we cover inserting, updating, and selecting data from database systems using filters, sorting, etc.
+Next, we cover inserting, updating, and selecting data from SQL database systems using filters, sorting, etc.

 - Install Server Software

 Designing tables and their structure is an essential aspect.
 One has to decide the tables, relationships, and data normalization.
 So this SQL tutorial section explains the basics, including creating tables, renaming, and altering existing Tables, columns, and temporary ones.

 - Add Column

 - Rename Column

 - SELECT – To select or get data from tables.